Data Delivers!: Rockets, Dogs, Mommas, and Gorillas In The Mix

 #2: Shoot the dogs and ride the rockets

-One full-service concept needed to re-engineer their menu to offer healthy choice alternatives.
+One full-service restaurant concept needed to re-engineer their menu to offer healthy choice alternatives.
 This meant adding and removing items from the menu.
 By using profitability and customer scores on "Taste of Food" to analyze each menu item, a matrix with four quadrants was created:

 • High profitability with high customer satisfaction: These menu items are the Rockets.
-They make the most money and create the most customer preference for the Customers love these items, meaning the company gains repeat business and positive word of mouth that will drive future business.
+They make the most money and create the most customer preference for the restaurant.
+Customers love these items, meaning the company gains repeat business and positive word of mouth that will drive future business.
 Franchisees were guided to promote these heavily!

 • High profitability with low customer satisfaction: These items are the Projects (for product improvement).
 Because of their high profitability, it is worth some serious effort to figure out how to improve the taste and customer satisfaction with these items.